 Being over-texted as a subscriber is like looking forward to eating your leftovers from last night only to find out someone already ate them.
 With your expectations shattered, you’re left frustrated (and hungry).

 While best practice is to send 2-4 texts a month, your business might send multiple texts each week, or perhaps even daily.
+For example, a marketing strategy that utilizes SMS for churches may send out weekly reminders of when their services are.
 The most important thing is that you are clear with your subscribers about the frequency of your texts.
 Then stick to it.

 We make it easy to set a frequency right in your autoresponse so people are aware at opt in time of the expected frequency.

 In a time before smartphones, the fear that “text message and data rates may apply” was a bit more prominent.
 Now, there are so many unlimited data and texting plans, seldom will your subscribers be charged for receiving texts.

 We know, adding that disclaimer is kind of like being handed a cup of coffee and reading “warning, contents are hot.”
 However, it is still both best practice, and legally required, of you to include a disclaimer stating just that.